16th Annual Meeting – Field Visits

 Food Forests and Solidarity Economy

-The visit will allow participants to learn about the experience of Agrosolidaria Florencia, an organization that brings together more than 250 rural producers, who have developed agroforestry systems based on Amazonian species such as copoazú, arazá, sacha inchi and açaí.
+Participants learned about the experience of Agrosolidaria Florencia, an organization that brings together more than 250 rural producers, who have developed agroforestry systems based on Amazonian species such as copoazú, arazá, sacha inchi and açaí.

 • Agroforestry systems with Amazonian species